Punktum-dk/epp-service-specification/README.md

 1. End-user has not agreed to the terms and conditions
 2. End-user has agreed to the terms and conditions, but ID-control is required
-3. End-user has agreed to the terms and conditions and ID-control has been completed - no further actions are necessary, self-service access is avaiable and active
+3. End-user has agreed to the terms and conditions and ID-control has been completed - no further actions are necessary, self-service access is available and active

 As part of the process the final response to a create domain is communicated via the message queue.
 In this response the DK Hostmaster A/S risk assessment is included, it can hold one of the following values:

-- `RED` - the registrant is requested to pass successful ID-control before the domain name application can be fullfilled and the registrant is requested to activate the domain name
+- `RED` - the registrant is requested to pass successful ID-control before the domain name application can be fulfilled and the registrant is requested to activate the domain name
 - `YELLOW` - the registrant is requested to pass successful ID-control in parallel the registrant is requested to activate the domain name, which will then be made available in the zone
-- `BLUE` - the registrant is requested to pass successful ID-control before the domain name application can be fullfilled and the registrant can be requested to activate the domain name
+- `BLUE` - the registrant is requested to pass successful ID-control before the domain name application can be fulfilled and the registrant can be requested to activate the domain name
 - `GREEN` - the registrant is requested to activate the domain name, which will then be made available in the zone
 - `N/A` - the risk assessment could not be performed, the registrant is requested to activate the domain name.
 ID-control will be requested subsequently